Thomas Broadbent, E.V Day, Michael Kagan, Nina Katchadourian, Tom Sachs, Masayoshi Sukita, Penelope Umbrico, Andrew Zuckerman

 Click here for more images from Mission to Space

-Children’s Museum of the Arts is pleased to announce Mission to Space, an exhibition about the mysteries of outer space and how it continues to challenge our imaginations.
+Children’s Museum of the Arts presents Mission to Space, an exhibition about the mysteries of outer space and how it continues to challenge our imaginations.
 As life on Earth faces a volatile future, outer space emerges as a destination of refuge, peace, and infinite possibility.

 In each of their works, artists Thomas Broadbent, E.V Day, Michael Kagan, Nina Katchadourian, Tom Sachs, Masayoshi Sukita, Penelope Umbrico, and Andrew Zuckerman examine the galaxy and our relationship to it.
 The exhibition’s paintings, sculptures, photographs, installations, sound, and video works depict outer space as a realm of enormous opportunity and reveal the dynamic social changes of nearly 50 years since the launch of the Soviet Sputnik satellite.